 Other big names in the swirl

-- Ishan Kishan → MI (homecoming?); KKR also keen for an Indian WK-bat.
+- Ishan Kishan → MI (homecoming?); KKR also keen for an Indian WK-batter.

 - Venkatesh Iyer → RCB/SRH interest; even swap-talk with Liam Livingstone.